The Last Kingdom of Al Andalus (The Play)

 ABDULLAH.

-We shall soon know the result and aftermath.
+We shall soon see the outcome.

 ABDULLAH EZ ZAGAL.